RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 - Explaining the state of play if the information has not been bought with a penalty.

 - Dropping hints about cards that should be played.
+Although theoretically you could drop a hint at the price of a penalty, this is generally frowned upon.

 - Being too officious about awarding penalty cards (the definition of *too* is to be decided by majority vote of the players).